Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 What is Adobe After Effects?

-Create cartoon characters, apply animation, and design titles all using After Effects.
-This program works best when effects are added after the footage has been edited, or when static objects are transformed into animation and motion graphics.
+Adobe After Effects is used to make motion graphics and special effects for presentations, internet content, and video clips.
+Create cartoon characters, apply simple animations as well as complex ones, and design titles all using After Effects.
+This program works best when complex or basic effects are added after the video footage has been edited, or when static objects are transformed into animation and motion graphics.
 It’s a tool for telling stories and producing aesthetically appealing motion graphics that can be integrated into any format to improve a presentation, a narrative, a picture, or a mood.

 While After Effects is primarily an asset-generation program, Premiere assembles all of your elements and produces a finished video result.
 Although it’s wonderful for making motion-based social videos with only a song bed below, or even a full animation, people finish projects with After Effects all the time.